 Payroll tax and employer registration

-Do you employ staff in the Netherlands?
-You have to deduct payroll tax from your employees' wages.
-You must pay these payroll taxes to the tax authorities.
-Payroll tax consists of:
+If you employ staff in the Netherlands, then you have to deduct payroll tax from your employees' wages.
+You must pay these payroll taxes to the Dutch tax authorities (file payroll tax returns).

 Register as an employer